-Marmots belong to the family Sciuridae, which also includes the squirrels, chipmunks and prairie dogs.
+Marmots belong to the family Sciuridae, which also includes the groundhogs, squirrels, chipmunks and prairie dogs.
 Marmots are the largest member of this family (Marmota) which includes the Woodchuck.
+The are rodents.
 Marmots are burrowers and are vegetarians.
 Most of them hibernate.
 Some are very social and others are not.
 There are a number of species in North America, including the Alaska Marmot, the Hoary Marmot, the Yellow-bellied Marmot, the Woodchuck, the Olympic Marmot and the Vancouver Marmot.

 The plush toy that we have here at Jeannie's Cottage represents the Vancouver Marmot, which is endangered.
 The marmot pictured at left is a Hoary Marmot.
 The Vancouver Marmot (Marmota vancouverensis) is dark brown with white fur around the nose and a white belly.
 It has a bushy tail and small ears.